 If this was a few years ago, however, I might have been too busy in my head feeling insecure about my “short” comings.
 As a 5’8” slim-cut guy, height had always been a sore spot.

 I know a lot of guys feel the same way, too.
 I’ve gotten hundreds of e-mails from men telling me how they’re depressed, unconfident, and held back by what they believe are physical limitations.

 For some it’s their height.
-Others it may be a big nose, a weak chin, a crooked smile, an inability to grow facial hair, or even their race.
+Others it may be a big nose, a weak chin, an inability to grow facial hair, or even their race.

-The truth is that you can’t change your height.
+The truth is that you can’t change those things.
 But I can share how I overcame my limiting beliefs to become comfortable in my own skin.
 And I’m sure it’ll work for you.

 Why?
 Because however bad you feel about the physical traits you were born with, I almost guarantee I’ve felt worse.

 I’m The Reason I’m Short

 At the age of thirteen, I was diagnosed with growth hormone deficiency.
 My body wasn’t producing enough and I needed shots to grow normally.